For Afghan refugees, arrival in Northern Virginia comes with relief, exhaustion

 The families were waiting to be sent to military installations in the Washington region and elsewhere in the country — yet another leg on a journey that, for many, included waiting several days for a flight at Kabul’s crowded airport and then being held at a refugee site in Qatar.

 A State Department spokesman said the United States is working to get as many American citizens and Afghan nationals at risk of Taliban reprisals out of Afghanistan as quickly as possible.
-Between Sunday morning and Monday morning, 10,400 people were evacuated from Kabul on military flights, and another 5,900 people flew out on commercial airlines recruited by the United States for the effort, the spokesman said.
+Between Sunday morning and Monday morning, 10,400 people were evacuated from Kabul on military flights, and 5,900 people flew out on commercial airlines recruited by the United States for the effort, the spokesman said.
 They are expecting to evacuate several thousand more Afghan refugees and U.S. citizens in coming days.

 “It was very difficult for us,” Walid Walizada said solemnly after leaving a processing area at Dulles Airport with his wife, Benazir, and their 1-year-old son.
 “In five days, we did not eat or sleep.”